 Ubud is known for their variety of world famous spa treatments, from facials to massages to reflexology.
 I’d recommend the bathing rituals at Fivelements Ubud.

-Share your own Ubud tips with own readers in the comments below.
+Have you visited Ubud in Bali?
+Please share your own Ubud tips with own readers in the comments below.